KarthikGowdaRamakrishna/Data-Engineering-with-Azure-Data-Factory-Data-Lake-Gen-2-Synapse-Analytics-and-Azure-Databricks./README.md

 # Project Overview
-This end-to-end Azure analytics project was from Darshil Parmar in Youtube.
-We did raw data extraction, transformation, loading the data in SQL and dashboard creation.
+This is a end-to-end Azure analytics project.
+We do raw data extraction, transformation, loading the data in SQL and dashboard creation.

 ## Personal Goal
 I wanted to gain a comprehensive understanding of the Azure data pipeline, starting from the raw data ingestion stage to gaining insights in SQL and creating a usable dashboard.